CEO CONFIDENCE INDEX

 Guest commentary from prominent CEOs including Mark Smith (FoneWorx Holdings Limited), Craig Venter (Allied Technologies Limited), Wayne Hook (Spar Group Limited) and Bernie Krone (EsorFranki Limited).

-The Merchantec CEO Confidence Index recorded a 4% decrease in CEO confidence in Q4 of 2018 to a score of 49.0 which is just below the neutral score line of 50 points.
-The largest contributor to this decrease in confidence was the planned level of investment across all sectors.
-Basic resources, consumer services and technology have had marginal movement in confidence this quarter.
+The Merchantec CEO Confidence Index recorded an 11.6% decrease in CEO confidence in Q1 of 2019 to a score of 43.3 which is below the neutral score line of 50 points.
+The largest contributor to this decrease in confidence was economic conditions across all sectors.
+Consumer goods and technology sectors had the most significant drop in confidence this quarter.

-Consumer Goods decreased by 21.5%, moving to a score of 50.80.
-The decrease in overall confidence was primarily driven by a decrease in levels of planned investment and followed by economic conditions.
+Consumer Goods decreased by 21.3%, moving to a score of 40.
+The decrease in overall confidence was primarily driven by economic conditions and levels of planned investment.

-Financials decreased by 12.3%, this was mainly attributed to economic conditions and company growth prospects.
+Financials increased by 5.8%, this was mainly attributed to industry growth.

-Industrials increased by 23.1%, moving to a score of 48.90 from 39.72 in Q3.
-The increase in overall confidence was primarily driven by an increase in economic conditions and company growth.
+Industrials decreased by 13%, moving to a score of 42.54 from 48.90 in Q4 of 2018.
+The decrease in overall confidence was primarily driven by economic conditions.